March 20, 2018

 Minimally invasive robotic spine surgery at Trident Medical Center is appropriate for candidates with lower back, lumbar, disease or injury where the surgical approach is from the back side.
 "Minimally invasive surgery is a category of spine surgery that has evolved.
 The new minimally invasive robotic spine surgery at the Trident Medical Center is done with a level of precision and surgical interaction that is unprecedented," explained Dr. D'Agostino.

-91-year-old Julia Tourtellotte returned to Trident Medical Center for a post-surgery dance with her surgeon Sabino DAgostino, MD, who performed her minimally invasivie robotic spine surgery.
+91-year-old Julia Tourtellotte returned to Trident Medical Center for a post-surgery dance with her surgeon Sabino DAgostino, MD, who performed her minimally invasive robotic spine surgery.